CIS4301-Project-University-of-Florida/U.S.-Gun-Crime/README.md

    - Note: I'd recommend temporarily disabling Windows Defender if you're on Windows.
 It can significantly slow down the speed of package managers like `npm` and `yarn`, but you're obviously disabling it at your own risk.

+3. In `/server`, rename the `env_template` directory to `env` for our environment variables.
+The `env` directory is part of our gitignore and will not be checked in.

 ### Contribution Guidelines

 #### Linting and Code Style